skhalifa/cisc220_competition/README.md

 git push

-9) EMAIL me <khalifa@cs.queensu.ca> after you finish submitting each question stating the question number in the subject line [ex.
-Question 1]
+9) EMAIL me <khalifa@cs.queensu.ca> after you finish pushing each task to your branch stating the task number in the subject line [ex.
+Task 1]